sl33pydata/Operation_Digital_Eye/README.md

 # Operation_Digital_Eye
 Operation Digital Eye is a targeted cyber-espionage campaign leveraging custom tools such as PHPsert webshells, mimCN utilities and Visual Studio Code tunnels.
+The campaign employs SQL injection for initial access, followed by credential theft, data exfiltration and lateral movement using bespoke tools like CreateDump, GetUserInfo and mim221.
+Command & Control (C2) activites are ovserved via specific IPs with indicators tied to both malicious payloads and infrastructure.